 Some complications of biliary atresia can be treated temporarily with medications and special diets; liquid vitamin supplements can be given orally to help lessen deficiencies.

-In approximately 80% of infants who undergo a Kasai procedure, bile flow is re-established.
-Between 25 and 30% of these infants will have good or complete bile flow after surgery, with normal levels of bilirubin.
+In approximately 80 percent of infants who undergo a biliary atresia Kasai procedure, bile flow is re-established.
+Between 25 and 30 percent of these infants will have good or complete bile flow after surgery, with normal levels of bilirubin.
 The other 50% will have some bile flow.
 The remaining 20–25% are not helped by the Kasai procedure; they gain little or no bile flow.
 In these cases, the infants will require liver transplantation.
 Liver transplantation is the only cure for biliary atresia.

 Learn about other Liver Disease States.